Big Basin Redwoods State Park, California, United States of America: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Check that you choose the necessary type.
-Most adapters on sale are just plugs and require your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types A and B. Take care to choose the right type.
+A lot of adapters that you can buy are just plug changers and require your electronics to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one is sufficent for most places.

 Travel neck support pillow